This post may contain affiliate links.

 - Eat all of them 😀

-Did you make these perfect chocolate chip cookies?
+Did you make these sweet and salty chocolate chip cookies?
 I want to know!
 Post it on social media, tag @battersandblessings, and add #battersandblessings so I can see your creation 🙂